-VTAM is at restart level 1, the same as DB2 and DBCTL.
+The z/OS Communications Server for SNA is at restart level 1, the same as DB2 and DBCTL.

-However, VTAM is not restarted when failed subsystems are being restarted on another MVS, because ARM expects VTAM to be running on all MVS images in the sysplex.
-For this reason, CICS and VTAM are not generally part of the same restart group.
+However, the Communications Server is not restarted when failed subsystems are being restarted on another MVS, because ARM expects the Communications Server to be running on all MVS images in the sysplex.
+For this reason, CICS and the Communications Server are not generally part of the same restart group.

-In a VTAM network, the session between CICS and VTAM is started automatically if VTAM is started before CICS.
-If VTAM is not active when you start (or restart) CICS, you receive the following messages:
+In an SNA network, the session between CICS and the Communications Server is started automatically if the Communications Server is started before CICS.
+If the Communications Server is not active when you start (or restart) CICS, you receive the following messages:

-+DFHSI1589D 'applid' VTAM is not currently active. +DFHSI1572 'applid' Unable to OPEN VTAM ACB - RC=xxxxxxx, ACB CODE=yy.
+''' +DFHSI1589D 'applid' VTAM is not currently active. +DFHSI1572 'applid' Unable to OPEN VTAM ACB - RC=xxxxxxxx, ACB CODE=yy. '''

-CICS provides a new transaction, COVR, to open the VTAM ACB automatically when VTAM becomes available.
-See "The COVR transaction" on page 71 for more information about this.
+CICS provides a new transaction, COVR, to open the SNA ACB automatically when the Communications Server becomes available.
+See "The COVR transaction" for more information about this.